Plantscape-By-L-A-Lifters/Plantscape/README.md

     ####npm run db:reset
     - db:reset is for development period only - and resets everything back to what is hard-coded on the backend be cautious before running it

+### image hosting:

+our images are hosted on cloudinary - get with chelsea if you want to upload more

 ## Future Developments:

+- 3d development:

+  - cloudinary (our image host) is in a beta version of 3d lifestyle creation where you can load a 3d file and modify camera settings, etc.
+  - 3d models can be found on sites like cgtrader.com, or sketchup warehouse. many are free.

 - plant icons:
 - //add icons like this: https://thenounproject.com/browse/collection-icon/landscape-design-147731/